oneman/regenesis/Readme.txt

 like usual but we make this in a new way using multiradial reconstruction algorithms like that of IUT and in the same way confuse everyone to death, so lets just say this is some kind Steam Game we are working on but we can’t afford a Steam developer whatever it is yet hahah, click here to save the world, lol ok.

-*/
+(to get ahead if there was anybody maybe retroactively https://github.com/oneman/code2 https://github.com/oneman/lush */